Quantifying the unknown impact of segmentation uncertainty on image-based simulations: Introduction

 Machine learning techniques, and convolutional neural networks (CNNs) in particular, have revolutionized image segmentation by alleviating three main disadvantages in manual segmentations\citep{Milletari2016}.
 First, manual segmentation is a labor-intensive task, and CNNs help to remove this burden.
 Second, CNNs can often achieve better accuracy than humans\citep{Russakovsky2015,He2015}, even when trained on imperfect manual segmentations.
 Third, CNNs produce consistent segmentations that are deterministic at inference, generating reproducible results over many images of a similar domain.
 Because of these advantages, CNNs have gained immense popularity for image segmentation in a variety of applications, including in energy storage\citep{Jiang2020}, materials analyses\citep{Wei2018,Madireddy2019,Ge2020}, and medical diagnosis\citep{Li2020,Zhou2020}.

 However, although CNN-based segmentation has many advantages, it is not without segmentation uncertainty.
 Strikingly, the same problem that plagues manual segmentation also plagues CNN-based segmentation.
 For instance, each CNN is designed using different stencils, varying number of layers, and parameterizations, similar to the application of manual segmentation algorithms.
-In addition, image artifacts, noisy input images, and imperfect manual segmentations used for model training introduce segmentation uncertainty.
+In addition, image artifacts, noisy input images, and imperfect manual segmentations used for model training introduce variability in inference samples, resulting in segmentation uncertainty.
 Therefore, it is rational to ask -- how reliable are CNN-based segmentations?
 In the medical field, such reliability concerns are preventing neural networks from being fully utilized in a clinical setting\citep{Leibig2017,Xu2019} and have led to a grand challenge for the Quantification of Uncertainties in Biomedical Image Quantification\citep{QUBIQ}.
 At present, the most common way to address CNN-based segmentation uncertainty is through Monte Carlo Dropout Networks (MCDNs)\citep{Gal2016}, which have been applied in numerous disciplines\citep{Alizadehsani2020, Raczkowski2019,Senapati2020,Leibig2017,Laves2020,Kwon2020}.
-However, MCDNs do not inherently capture segmentation uncertainty within the CNN design; instead, probing segmentation uncertainty through stochastic sampling of dropout layers is an approach with questionable statistical validity\citep{Osband2016}.
-However, \citet{LaBonte2019} has developed a Bayesian CNN (BCNN) that measures uncertainty in the weight space, resulting in statistically-justified segmentation uncertainty quantification.
-While these advances indicate that there is uncertainty in image segmentation and provide a method to visualize it, they provide no quantitative method to propagate its impact on physics simulations.
+However, MCDNs do not inherently capture segmentation uncertainty within the CNN design; instead, probing segmentation uncertainty through stochastic sampling of dropout layers is an established approach, albeit with questionable statistical validity\citep{Osband2016}.
+However, \citet{LaBonte2019} has developed a Bayesian CNN (BCNN) that measures uncertainty in the weight space, resulting in statistically-justified sample inferences for segmentation uncertainty quantification.
+While these advances indicate that there is uncertainty in image segmentation and provide a method to visualize it, they provide no quantitative method to propagate the image segmentation uncertainty through to physics simulations.